-- Body: Alder (Ash on Sienna Sunburst) with Urethane finish.
+- Body: Alder (Ash on select finishes) with Urethane finish.
 Alder is a bright-midrangy tonewood, and common in American Strats.
 Ash is a little more airy with perhaps a slightly wider tonal palette.
 If that makes no sense, or you just don’t care, the important thing to know is that alder is the tonewood that shapes the Stratocaster sound, and anything else will deviate slightly.

 - Neck: Maple with modern “C” shape and synthetic bone nut.

 - Fingerboard: Rosewood or maple, 22 frets, 25.5” scale, 9.5” fingerboard radius.